tomedegroot/study-material/linux+LPICLevel1Exam1/bashShell.md

 `split [OPTIONS] FILETOSPLIT PREFIXFORNEWFILENAMES`

 OPTIONS:
-1. `-l n` -> split per 2 lines, so every new file has 2 lines (and the last one has 1 line if the origin file has an odd number of lines)
+1. `-l N` -> split per N lines, so if N=2 every file has 2 lines (and the last one has 1 line if the origin file has an odd number of lines)
+2. `-b N` -> split per N bytes

 ##paste